RetroCirce/HTS-Audio-Transformer/README.md

 ```
 ./create_index.sh #
 // remember to change the pathes in the script
+// more information about this script is in https://github.com/qiuqiangkong/audioset_tagging_cnn

 python main.py save_idc
 // count the number of samples in each class and save the npy files